s-j-cooper/s-j-cooper.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a postdoctoral researcher at Stockholm University, working broadly in Arithmetic Geometry.
+I am currently a Wallenberg research fellow based at King's College London, hosted by Fred Diamond.
+Before that I did my PhD at Stockholm University under the supervision of Wushi Goldring.
+I work broadly in Arithmetic Geometry.
 My current research focuses on intersection theory on Shimura varieties in positive characteristic and the geometry of Zip period maps.
 Contact details: cooper.simonjohn(at)gmail(dot)com.

 ## Publications
 ### Tautological Rings of Hilbert Modular Varieties